Colac (03) 5232 5100

 Feedback

-The maternity unit is a 4 bed unit
+The maternity unit is a 4-bed unit comprising of 2 birth suites and 2 postnatal rooms.

 Staff

-We have a dedicated team of midwives, GP’s, Obstetricians and anaesthetists.
-Staff are available 24 hrs per day.
+We have a dedicated team of midwives, a lactation consultant, GP Obstetricians and GP Anaesthetists.
+Staff are available 24 hours per day.

-With access to a range of staff, we aim to provide continuity of care across the entire birthing and early parenting experience.
+With access to a range of staff, we aim to provide continuity or care across the entire birthing and early parenting experience.

 Birthing

 Women are admitted directly to the maternity unit.
-An assessment is made by the midwifery staff in collaboration with the woman’s GP obstetrician or the ‘On Call’ GP Obstetrician after hours.
+An assessment is made by the midwifery staff in collaboration with the ‘on call’ GP Obstetrician.

 Other Facilities